torvalds/linux/Documentation/process/coding-style.rst

 used frequently by compilers in form of the unconditional jump instruction.

 The goto statement comes in handy when a function exits from multiple locations and some common work such as cleanup has to be done.
-If there is no cleanup needed then just return directly.
+If there is anal cleanup needed then just return directly.

 Choose label names which say what the goto does or why the goto exists.
 An